viamrobotics/docs/docs/components/input-controller/_index.md

 - A [board component](/components/board/).
 - A power supply.
 - A device that turns human input into electronic signals.
-- (Optional) A component that you can direct the input to control the position of, like an [arm](/components/arm/).
+- Optional: A component that you can direct the input to control the position of, like an [arm](/components/arm/).

 ## Configuration